 Basal cell carcinomas and squamous cell carcinomas

-While melanoma often gets the most coverage, there are two other major types of skin cancer: basal cell carcinoma (approximately 4 million cases per year in the United States) and squamous cell carcinoma (approximately 700,000 cases per year in the United States).
+While melanoma often gets the most coverage, there are two other major types of skin cancer: basal cell carcinoma and squamous cell carcinoma.
 Often grouped together as non-melanoma skin cancers, these two types are much more common than melanoma cancer.
-They are unlikely to spread to other parts of the body, but they may be locally disfiguring if not treated early.
+Although they are unlikely to spread to other parts of the body, they may cause disfigurement if not treated early.

 Warning signs include: